spencerlepine/hr-sea19-mvp-quickcart/README.md

 ## Project Overview:

+The goal of this project was building a full-stack application in two days.
+The biggest challenge of this was managing time and balancing trade-offs between functionality and presentability.

 - Connected MongoDB storing grocery lists private to each user
 - Implemented Firebase Authentication tracking user accounts to store saved lists
 - Built the backend API to fetch and serialize data from the Sequelize API and the OpenFoodFacts API